 What Bailey had that wasn’t Elvin-esqe was something intentionally square in the phrasing.
 (You can hear it all over “Up ‘Gainst the Wall.”)
 I love the clunky drummers: Frankie Dunlop, Ed Blackwell, Paul Motian, Tootie Heath, the cats who play some sparse, corny stuff on the snare a bit too loud and look over, daring you to make something of it.

-But that may give a wrong impression.
+But that above paragraph may give a wrong, amateurish impression.
 Listening to Bailey now I think also of how all four limbs move in a consistent dance all the time, just like Elvin or Billy Higgins.
 (Or indeed, almost all the greats, including Dunlop, Blackwell, Paul, and Tootie.)
-Clave perhaps really is the right word: the patterns just keep falling into place.
+Clave really is the right word: the patterns just keep falling into place.
 It’s hard to imagine any of these playing just the cymbal beat without automatically generating appropriate accompanying patterns in the three other limbs.

 So that “clunk” I love is still always part of a pattern.
 Another good place to hear the “clunk” is the out-chorus of “Rhonda,” where Bailey plays a surprising, almost too-obvious tom part.
 It’s incredibly swinging, but it also takes Hampton’s little Bill-Evans-ish waltz and puts it in a different place.
 The drums help create a complex emotion.